Pressio/pressio-ops/docs/source/configuration.rst

      - Optional
      - 1.14.0

-Eigen is the only required dependency because it is the default choice for instantiating the ROM data structures and solving the (dense) ROM problem used in `pressio <https://github.com/Pressio/pressio>`_.
+Eigen is the only required dependency because it is needed by `pressio-rom <https://github.com/Pressio/pressio-rom>`_.

 Macros
 ~~~~~~